Mparaiso/Coordinates.js/README.md

 		DIV_HEIGHT=20,
 		layout,
 		viewport,
-		// get the root element  , viewport is a div element in the DOM with the id of viewport viewport = document.querySelector("#viewport");
+		// get the root element  ,
+		// viewport is a div element in the DOM with the id of viewport viewport = document.querySelector("#viewport");
-		// make the root element position relative so every direct child position marked as absolute will be relative to the root element viewport.style.position = "relative";
+		// make the root element position relative so every direct child position
+		//marked as absolute will be relative to the root element viewport.style.position = "relative";
 		// create a wave layout ( width , height , x , y , frequency);
 		layout = new Coordinates.layouts.twodee.Wave(400,200,0,100,2);
-		// override the validateObject method called each time a object is added to the layout , we are simply going to return true so no real validateion layout.validateObject = function(object){
+		// override the validateObject method called each time a object is added to the layout ,
+		//we are simply going to return true so no real validateion layout.validateObject = function(object){
 			return true;
 		}
-		// override the render method to fit the node link object structure ( here we are using a DOM element ) layout.render = function(){
+		// override the render method to fit the node link object structure
+		//( here we are using a DOM element ) layout.render = function(){
 			for(var i=0 ; i< this.size ; i++){
 				this.nodes[i].link.style.left = this.nodes[i].x+"px";